Android P Review: Best Features in the New Version of Android

 Features for developers

-ML Kit is a new set of instruments for integrating machine learning and neural networks.
+ML Kit is a new set of instruments for integrating machine learning and neural networks for Android app development projects.
 It works both for Android and iOS.
 This kit works both online and offline, using a simplified neural network in offline mode.
 Its basic functions are:

 - Text recognition